Pala Today News – 7/10/26

 BUSINE$$

-As of midday trading on Wall Street, stocks were up.
-The Dow gained almost a full percent.
-The S&P 500 was up eight tenths.
-And the Nasdaq gained 1.1%.
-God hit another record high, trading up $83.20 on the Comex at $4,920.50 an ounce.
-West Texas Intermediate Crude oil futures plunged $1.38 to $59.24 a barrel.
+As of midday trading on Wall Street, stocks showed moderate gains on all three major U.S. indexes.
+The Dow gained two tenths of a percent.
+The S&P 500 and Nasdaq were each up a quarter percent.
+Gold traded $18 lower on the Comex at $4,122.80 an ounce.
+West Texas Intermediate Crude oil futures were down 87 cents to $71.21 a barrel.

 LIFESTYLE / GREEN LIVING